 *You must hold an officer position and have permissions to submit an event for your organization

-1.)
-Sign in and go to your organization page
+2.)
+Sign in (clicking Log In button on Left hand side) and go to your organization page

 To ensure continued recognition as a Recognized Student Organization (RSO) your organization must follow the following: